-PrecipitationIsoThermalCalculation(back)
+PrecipitationCCTCalculation(back)

-Runs the isothermal precipitation calculation.
+Runs the CCT diagram calculation.

 timeout_in_minutes - Used to prevent the calculation from running longer than what is wanted, or from hanging.
 If the calculation runs longer than timeout_in_minutes, a UnrecoverableCalculationException will be thrown, the current TCPython-block will be unusable and a new TCPython block must be created for further calculations.